José Honório

-José Honório da Costa Pereira Jerónimo, is an East Timorese university lecturer and independent politician.
+José Honório da Costa Pereira Jerónimo (15 February 1973 – 21 April 2026) was an East Timorese university lecturer and politician.

+Life and career

-He is the incumbent Minister of Higher Education, Science and Culture, serving since July 2023 in the IX Constitutional Government of Timor-Leste led by Prime Minister Xanana Gusmão.
+Honório was born in Bazartete, Liquiçá on 15 February 1973.
+He was the Minister of Higher Education, Science and Culture, serving from July 2023 in the IX Constitutional Government of Timor-Leste led by Prime Minister Xanana Gusmão.

+Honório died on 21 April 2026 at the age of 53, at the Guido Valadares National Hospital in Dili, where he had been admitted after suffering a heart attack.